ImXico/Cyberpunk/README.md

 - `void dispose()` - Diposes the current (and also next, if it exists) state.

 #### Root App
-Now that we know how to load assets, how states work, and how the state manager controls the state flow, we can use them to easily setup our root/base class - the one that extends [ApplicationAdapter](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationAdapter.html).
+Now that we know how to load and access assets, how states work, and how the state manager controls the states flow, we can use all this to easily setup our root/base class - the one that extends [ApplicationAdapter](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationAdapter.html).

 More on the root class and the life cycle of a libGDX app can be seen [here](https://github.com/libgdx/libgdx/wiki/The-life-cycle).